jawatson/voacapl/README.md

     $ sudo apt-get install gfortran

+Initialise the build with the following commands;

+    $ automake --add-missing
+    $ autoreconf

 ##Build
 Building the application follows the normal configure / make / install cycle followed by the command 'makeitshfbc' to create the data files required by voacap;